yegor256/blog/_posts/2015/oct/2015-10-13-competition-without-rules.md

 Competition is **inevitable** in a group, especially if the group consists of creative people.
 Creativity is all about competition.
-Each of us wants to be better than the other s, and this is what drives **innovation**.
+Each of us wants to be better than the others, and this is what drives **innovation**.
 But if the team has no rules, even a minor competition seriously and negatively affects their motivation.